lapinek/platform-scripting/README.md

 > Depending on your deployment strategy, defining scripts in files may not be supported, but it is an option in the described here environment which will allow us to demonstrate general principles for scripting in IDM.

-The locations that IDM is aware of and can read a script file from are defined in the `sources` key in the  `script.json` file:
+The locations that IDM is aware of and will read a script file from are defined in the `sources` key in the  `script.json` file:

 ```json
     "sources" : {